-COMMON COASTAL SPECIES Species Size Limit Harvest Limit Season/Times Other Cobia 36 in. min. fork length Two fish per person You may only retain or sell two cobia per person per trip.
+COMMON COASTAL SPECIES Species Size Limit Harvest Limit Season/Times Other Cobia 36 in. min. fork length 1 daily per person No more than 2 per vessel per day You may only retain or sell two cobia per person per trip.
 Black Drum 16 in. min. total length 16-27 in. total length: annual quota of 3.25 million pounds Longer than 27 in. total length: annual quota of 300,000 individuals Fishing year begins Sept.
 1; open year-round, or until quota is harvested.
 Menhaden None Bait Season: annual quota of 3,000 metric tons (6,613,800 pounds) Regular Season: none Regular Season: Third Monday in April through Nov.
 1 Bait Season: Nov.
 2 - Dec.
 1. If quota has not been harvested by Dec.
 1, fishery may resume on April 1 of the following year until the quota is harvested.
 You may only sell menhaden harvested during bait season as bait.
 You may not possess more than 5%, by weight, of any species other than menhaden and herring-like species.
 You may only use purse seines to harvest menhaden or herring-like species.
 You may not use this gear for any other purpose in state waters.
-You may only fish for menhaden in waters seaward of the inside-outside line, including federal waters and Chandeleur and Breton Sounds.
+You may only fish for menhaden in waters 1⁄4 mile seaward of the inside-outside line (1 mile seward off Elmers Island and Grand Terre Island and 3 miles seaward of Grand Isle), including federal waters and fishing of menhaden in the entirety of the double rig zone on the east bank of the Mississippi River in the Breton Sound.
 King Mackerel 24 in. min. fork length 3,000 pounds per trip Season begins July 1, closes when quota is reached.
 You must have a federal permit when fishing in federal waters.